 Can you see me?

 “The eyes are the window of the soul.”
 Your eyes are expressive and integral to the make up of your face, being able to see your eyes is really important.
 Sunglasses and large hats shading your face make seeing you impossible!

 When you see yourself regularly and are selecting a picture where you think you look good it can be difficult to even realise you are wearing glasses in the picture as you automatically know what your own face looks like.

-Remember the person looking at the picture will have never seen you before and want to see your eyes.
+Remember, when thinking about makes a great CV photograph.
+The person looking at the picture will have never seen you before and want to see your eyes.

 Think about what you are wearing in the picture.
 Bare shoulders in several cultures is considered rude and offensive, so avoid vests, strapped and off the shoulder tops.
 Uncovered shoulders also present a unique situation when cropped.
 It is likely that your profile picture will need to be cropped to fit in the standard agency CV presented to your prospective employer.
 Look at the photo on the left, and now the same photo which has been cropped on the right.
 You can see how a fully clothed picture now gives the impression of being naked!

 Your wedding day may be the only day you ever had professional photographs taken and you may feel you looked your best.
 Wedding attire for both men and women doesn’t really provide a professional impression to an employer so avoid those wedding pictures.